 When should you begin talking to your tween about sexuality?

-In general, you should start talking to your child about sexuality long before their body starts changing with puberty.
-For most children, the changes of puberty start by the age of 9 or 10.
+In general, you should start talking to your child about their body in the preschool years and show you are an “askable” parent.
+Continue to answer questions and use correct terms for vagina, penis, etc. long before their body starts changing with puberty.
+For most children, the changes of puberty start by the age of 9 or 10 or 11.
 Remember that if your child is old enough to ask a question, then she/he is old enough to hear the correct answer and learn the accurate words for body parts.

 What Your Tween Needs to Know about Sexuality

 Remember that sexuality is a much larger topic than sexual intercourse.
-It also includes things such as gender, emotions, intimacy, caring, loving, flirtation, sexual orientation, and reproduction.
-Talking to your tween about sexuality is an opportunity to share your beliefs about healthy behavior and relationships with them.
+It also includes topics such as gender, emotions, intimacy, caring, loving, flirtation, sexual orientation, and reproduction.
+Talking to your tween about sexuality is an opportunity to share your beliefs about healthy behaviors and relationships with them.

 Here are some things that tweens should know about…